GuanceCloud/datakit/internal/export/doc/en/inputs/snmp.md

 In "auto-discovery mode", DataKit sends SNMP packets to all address in the specified IP segment one by one, and if the response matches the corresponding profile, DataKit assumes that there is a SNMP device on that IP.

-### Device not support {#faq-not-support}
+### Device Not Supported {#faq-not-support}

-DataKit collects generic basic metrics from all devices.
-If you can't find the metric you want, you can [write a custom profile](snmp.md#advanced-custom-oid).
+DataKit collects common baseline metrics from SNMP devices.
+If the collected data does not contain the required metrics, you may need to [add a custom Profile](snmp.md#advanced-custom-oid).

-To archiving this, you probably needs to download the device's OID manual from its official website.
+To do this, obtain the OID manual for the device model from the vendor's website.

 ### Can't see any metrics after configuration? {#faq-no-metrics}